Scotts Valley Center Urgent Care

-The Scotts Valley Office of the Palo Alto Medical Foundation (PAMF) provides high-quality medical care expeditiously and compassionately for both children and adults.
+The Scotts Valley Center Urgent Care of the Palo Alto Medical Foundation (PAMF) provides high-quality medical care expeditiously and compassionately for both children and adults.
 Physicians and nurses work closely as a team to care for each patient.

 About Our Services

 We treat patients of all ages and do not require a physician referral.
 Our services are available to: